bonitoo-io/influxdb-csv-import/README.md

 # influxdb-csv-import
 CSV data written to influx

+## DONE: STEP 1 - merged to influxdata/influxdb
 https://github.com/influxdata/influxdb/issues/17003 introduces a new CSV format for existing _influx write_ command.
 CSV data on input are transformed to line protocol with the help of CSV annotations.

-## DONE: STEP 0 - already merged to influxdata/influxdb
 ### CSV Annotations
 * https://v2.docs.influxdata.com/v2.0/reference/syntax/annotated-csv/#annotations
    * all of them are supported